Kublic/learngit/readme.txt

 ﻿Git is a distributed version control system.
-Git is free software URL ONE 李欢sb
+Git is free software URL ONE 陈建龙sb
 Git has a mutable index called stage.
 Git Long New News SHABI BOOM